 Professor Wadhia’s teaching goal is for students to gain the skills required to be effective immigration advocates and attorneys.
 This requires a combined understanding and appreciation for immigration law, policy, and politics, and the relationships between them.
-Students have primary responsibility in making project-related decisions, reflecting deliberatively on their work, and collaborating with clients to achieve positive results.
-Students acquire essential practical and substantive knowledge of immigration lawyering and advocacy through project specific work; a weekly two-hour class session and assigned readings; case rounds and weekly case meetings; and a visit to York County Prison, York Immigration Court, and the Pennsylvania Immigration Resource Center.
+Students have primary responsibility in making case/project-related decisions, reflecting deliberatively on their work, and collaborating with clients to achieve positive results.

 2018 marked the 10-year year anniversary of the Center for Immigrants’ Rights Clinic.
 Dozens of graduates from the CIRC work as immigration attorneys around the United States.